 "Yes that's a spoon, Jemmy boy.
 But what's it for?"

 "Yes, stirring.
-Maybe you can help Rose and me stir up some kiddie cocoa later?"
+Maybe you can help Rose and me stir up some cocoa later?"

-"Babies can't have cocoa it's full of caffeine."
+"Babies can't have cocoa," she countered.
+"It's full of caffeine."

 "Not real cocoa.
 Kiddie cocoa."